Fosca (opera)

-Fosca is an opera seria in four acts by Brazilian composer Antônio Carlos Gomes to an Italian-language libretto by Antonio Ghislanzoni based on 's 1869 novel La festa delle Marie.
+Fosca is an opera seria in four acts by Brazilian composer Antônio Carlos Gomes to an Italian-language libretto by Antonio Ghislanzoni based on Luigi Capranica's 1869 novel La festa delle Marie.

 Performance history

 The opera premiered at La Scala in Milan on 16 February 1873.
 It was a failure because of a dispute between lovers of bel canto and supporters of Wagnerian music-drama.
 Gomes revised it in 1877, and the premiere of the new version (this time described as a melodramma) on February 7, 1878, also at La Scala, was a success.

 Since then, performances of the opera, mostly in Brazil, have been rare.
 The most recent productions, in both cases of the revised version, were given at the Teatro Amazonas, Manaus, in May 1998, and by Wexford Festival Opera in October of the same year.
 In 2016, Theatro Municipal de São Paulo has made a new production of the opera, staged in December.